Last Updated on

-Note: In case you want to increase performance level of your CPU, check out our guide for CPU overclocking
+Note: In case you want to increase the performance level of your CPU, check out our guide for CPU overclocking

 3. Have a Stable Internet Connection

 Having a stable internet connection is a must for a lower ping.
-That’s why, before starting any online game, make sure to double-check your internet connection.
+That’s why, before starting an online game, make sure to double-check your internet connection.
 In essence, reboot your router, make sure your necessary cables are plugged in.
 If you have a separate cable modem, then restart it too.

 4. Avoid Wireless Networks